Shamilv05/FizzBuzz/README.md

 ```
 python3 src/Fizzbuzz.py
 ```
-After that, you need to enter number
+After that, you need to enter number, which is positive and less than 300
 ## Running the test
 ```
 pytest tests/